allinbits/cosmos-cash/docs/Explanation/ADR/adr-007-root-of-trust.md

 ### Positive

-- The implementation of the ADR provides the foundation for interoperability with the DID standard and the SSI identity approach.
+- The root of trust and the chain of trust models are compatible with the SSI verifiable credential process, and therefore compatible with 3rd party applicaitons
-- Closely following the W3C standard gives the best chances of successful interoperability with third-party components.

 ### Negative

-- The implementation rigidly follows the W3C specification which leaves little room for extensibility.
-This approach might become an issue for wider adoption.
+- The root of trust model is somewhat centralised

 ### Neutral